-- In other words, your hypothesis must have at least one do-able test whose result is not predicted by any other conceived explanation.
-Then, if it passes this test, you will have much better confidence this indeed appears to be the correct explanation. - Uniqueness may or may not be possible, but it's exciting to other scientists if it is - we all want to do work which really advances our knowledge and rules out wrong ideas.
+- In other words, your hypothesis has at least one do-able test whose result is not predicted by any other conceivable explanation.
+Then, if it passes this test, you will have some confidence this may in fact be the correct explanation. - Uniqueness may or may not be possible, but it's exciting to other scientists if it is - we all want to do work which really advances our knowledge and rules out wrong ideas.